Bit1 Competition

 During spring, teams of young game developers are invited to join the competition.
 First they compete in the local events PreBits, held around Finland.
 The top two teams from each PreBit will continue to the final.
 Teams can also attend remotely, in case of long-distance to the preliminary cities.

-Remote participation in the PreBits negotiable – thus please contact the organizers.
+Remote participation in the PreBits is negotiable – thus please contact the organizers.

-This year the PreBits are held in the following cities (updates and cancellations are still possible):
+This year’s PreBits are held in the following cities:

-The Bit1 Final will take place in Helsinki in early April.
-We will announce the exact date and venue later!
+The Bit1 Finale 2026 will take place in Helsinki in early April!

 To submit your application you need following material: